Under-eyes and Tear Troughs

 The under-eye area is often the first area where changes become noticeable over time, as it's the thinnest skin on the face.
-The natural anatomical groove under the eye is referred to as the tear trough.
+The natural anatomical groove under the eye, which contributes to the transition between the lower eyelid and cheek, is referred to as the tear trough.
+Changes in skin quality, lines, and darkness due to hollowing and shadowing of the under-eye area over time can be influenced by a combination of skin characteristics, underlying structure, and natural ageing processes.

 Anatomical diagram of the under-eye area showing skin, fat compartments, obicularis oculi muscle, and underlying bone structure.